olipratt/python-cli/readme.md

 ## Prerequisites

-Requires Python 3.
+Works with Python 2 or 3.
 No non-default packages.

 ## Usage